Whiplash and the 15 best drum movies

 That Thing You Do (1996)

-In Tom Hanks' movie about a '60s band called The Wonders, the drummer stays back after a band argument in the studio and does a nice bit of shedding.
-Whereupon a jazz drum legend walks in the studio and asks to jam with him.
-Every drummer's fantasy.
+The film’s main character is the drummer, Guy, a jazz-schooled player who upon joining the band injects a 4/4 rock beat into the band’s lacklustre ballad and sends them stratospheric.
+In this scene, Guy stays back after a band argument in the studio and does a nice bit of shedding, whereupon a jazz drumming legend walks in the studio and asks to jam with him.
+Nice!

 Step Brothers (2008)

 We love Will Ferrell for three main reasons: his SNL ‘more cowbell’ gag, his resemblance to and drum-off with Chad Smith and his 2008 slapstick buddy movie with John C Reilly.

 After an argument Ferrell rubs his ‘nutsack’ on Reilly’s drumset, shouting, “John Bonham’s playing Moby Dick for real!”
 The two fight, crashing through the kit; Reilly gets knocked to the floor and hit repeatedly on the head with the bass drum pedal beater…